 Loaded with flavor, this succulent, juicy, and tender bacon-wrapped pork loin recipe is a keeper!
 Read on and I, Chef Jenn, will show you all my chef tips and tricks to make this amazing keto pork loin recipe perfectly every time!

-Not everything that goes into a smoker needs to be covered in a sugar-loaded dry rub (as tasty as they may be), and with this Smoked Bacon-Wrapped Pork Loin, you can have big, bold flavors and juicy tender meat in a few hours.
+Not everything that goes into a smoker needs to be covered in a brown sugar-loaded dry rub (as tasty as they may be), and with this Smoked Bacon-Wrapped Pork Loin, you can have big, bold flavors and juicy tender meat in a few hours.
 Alternatively, you can roast this in the oven.
 Those instructions are below.

 To say that I love my smoker is an understatement, but ironically, it wasn’t until I moved out of Texas and out of the South, that I purchased one for my own use.

 Fast-forward pounds and pounds of deliciously smoked meat, to this show-stoppingly flavorful hunk of meaty goodness.

 How to Prepare Smoked Pork Loin